borntyping/borntyping.github.io/index.md

 layout: page
 ---

-I am Sam Clements - a programmer, open-sourcerer, and game master.
+I am Sam Clements - a programmer, operator, and open-sourcerer.

 You can contact me by email at [sam@borntyping.co.uk][email] or on Twitter at [@borntyping][twitter].